Mati7889/Portfolio/Lotto/README.md

 ## Class Reference
 **[Presentation](./Presentation.java)** - runs the simulation for 20 draws, 10 offices and 200 players each strategy.

-**[Ticket](./Ticket)** - each has its own ID, from 1 to 8 six digit bets, can be bought for up to the 10 next draws and validated in office of buying.
+**[Ticket](./Ticket)** - each has its own ID, from 1 to 8 six digit bets, can be bought for up to the 10 next draws and validated in office of purchase.

 **[Headquarters](./Headquarters)** - class responsible for carrying out the draws, calculating pots and jackpots.

-**[Collection Offices](./CollectionOffice)** - sells and validates lottery tickets, is the prize collection point, allows players to buy multiple ticket variations.
+**[Collection Office](./CollectionOffice)** - sells and validates lottery tickets, serves as the prize collection point and allows players to buy multiple ticket variations.

 **[State](./StateBudget)** - gives subsidies if needed, collects taxes, gives reports.

 **[Minimalist](./Minimalist)** - buys one randomized ticket valid only for the nearest draw.

-**[Fixed Form](./FixedForm)** - always uses their favourite form and has fixed interval of buying a ticket.
+**[Fixed Form](./FixedForm)** - always uses their favorite form and buys tickets at fixed intervals.

 **[Fixed Number](./FixedNumber)** - always bets one set of numbers for the next 10 draws.